armchair-psychologist/project_scripts/README.md

-# to install
+# To install
-on the bash terminal run : chmod +x install.sh && ./install.sh
+chmod +x install.bash && ./install.bash
-# to start
+# To start
-on the bash terminal run: jupyter notebook
+jupyter notebook
+# When adding new dependency
+pip freeze > requirements.txt
 # Relevant directories
 All project related scripts are in project_scripts